SineStriker/qsynthesis-revenge/README.md

-# LabelVoice
+# QSynthesis 2.0

 ## Intro

-LabelVoice is an open-source software and a labeling tool for vocal synthesis database to provide the community with user-friendly experience.
+QSynthesis is an open-source software and a remake of vocal synthesis UTAU to provide UTAU community with user-friendly experience.

+The project is in its second iteration.

 ## Compatibility